 It is also fun to drive around the neighborhood and see all of the paper ghosts hanging on the doors, more and more appear throughout the month as the Boo is spread.

 Plus it is as much fun to deliver the treats as it is to receive them because it is always a challenge to not be seen!

-Last week, my daughter and I headed out to look for Halloween supplies at Dollar General.
+Last week, my daughter and I headed out to look for Halloween supplies.
 We found tons of great Boo basket treats.
 Everything was so reasonably priced that I was able to load up our baskets.

 What goes into a Boo basket?
 You can fill your Boo basket with anything.
 When my daughter was six months old, our thoughtful neighbor included toddler snacks and a plastic pumpkin bowl.
 I try to tailor our baskets to the family a little bit (making sure there are enough treats for all of the kids in the house).
 Ideas include:

 - Halloween pencils

 After spending way too much time considering our selections, we finally settled on a basket full of fun treats.
 Our overflowing baskets cost $7 each and were so much fun to put together.